 Puerto Vallarta's waters remain relatively calm throughout the year, but it's really the events inside the city and the temperature of the season that can really make a difference.
 If you're not sure about how these 2 factors can affect the ideal time for you to visit, here's a guide on how Puerto Vallarta changes throughout the year.

 In terms of temperature, the first quarter of the year is when Puerto Vallarta's conditions are the most ideal.
 The average temperature around this time of the year is around 70 degrees Fahrenheit, which makes for cool evenings and very few days of rain.
 As some of the coolest months in the city, it makes the already spicy Mexican food far more appealing.

 As the winter months start to close, it makes for some of the best viewing conditions for watching baby humpback whales, adult whale sharks, and other aquatic wildlife around the area.
 The sandy beaches are still relatively packed during this holiday season, though most tourists and locals prefer to retreat to the heated swimming pools closer to the city center.

 However, all these ideal conditions mean that January to March isn’t the most affordable time in Puerto Vallarta.
-If you're traveling on a budget, average hotel rates are still extremely high compared to other seasons, with deals on flights being a close second.
 And while you'll still be able to enjoy the beach, other places in Mexico can be less chilly than the temperatures you'll face here.